metablaster/WindowsFirewallRuleset/README.md

 program or service, thanks to this collection of rules, setting default outbound to block requires very little or no additional work.

+7. Rules based on programs and services will have their involved executable file checked for digital signature, rule is not created or loaded into firewall if this verification fails. (can be forced)

-7. A good portion of code is dedicated to provide cross platform and automated solution to build and define firewall specialized for specific target system and users, minimizing the need to do something manually thus saving you much valuable administration time.
+8. A good portion of code is dedicated to provide cross platform and automated solution to build and define firewall specialized for specific target system and users, minimizing the need to do something manually thus saving you much valuable administration time.